Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 Detailed Report

 Day 1, 23rd June 2025.
-First taste of the Dry Baobab Woodland and Northern Escarp Forests
+First taste of the dry baobab woodland and northern escarpment forests

 Having spent the night in the capital city of Luanda, we decided to have an early breakfast and get on the road before the traffic picked up.
-With much anticipation we made our way out the city and were soon into the belt of dry baobab woodland that is well known in Angola and holds many of the key endemics for our trip.
+With much anticipation we made our way out of the city in our huge and comfortable stretch Landcruiser vehicle and were soon into the belt of dry baobab woodland that is well known in Angola and holds many of the key endemics for our trip.
 The plan for the day was to make haste and get up to Uige in time for a little bit of afternoon birding.
-We also spent a bit of time in the dry woodlands to get some of the endemics out of the way.
+We also spent a bit of time in the dry woodlands to get some of the endemics seen.

 We then hit the road again and started to climb the escarpment.
 We soon got our first taste of what the northern scarp forests were like.
-Another quick spot at a well know bridge produced a major target for the trip, Forst Swallow.
-These were accompanied by Angola Swallow.
+Another quick stop at a well known bridge produced a major target for the trip, Forest Swallow, these were accompanied by Angola Swallow.

 A little later we had an enjoyable lunch stop at the side of the road, quite close to a degraded patch of forest.
-As we enjoyed our fresh avo rolls, we added a few birds to the list.
-These included Pink-footed Puffback, Olive-bellied Sunbird and a fly-by Red-necked Buzzard.
+As we enjoyed our fresh avocado rolls, we added a few birds to the list, these included Pink-footed Puffback, Olive-bellied Sunbird and a fly-by Red-necked Buzzard.

 Angola birding report

 Another few hours and we made it to the Uige area, our next birding site.
-Our goal here was to see the endemic Bruan’s Bushshrike, thus freeing up our time the following day to look for other more widespread species.
+Our goal here was to see the endemic Braun’s Bushshrike, thus freeing up our time the following day to look for other more widespread species.
 We stopped off at Dombeiagola Forest and this patch turned out to be incredibly birdy.
-Within 5 minutes of getting out of the car the birds were racking up.
-A big group of barbets moved overhead.
-These included Bristle-nosed and Naked-faced Barbets.
-Soon Yellow-browned Camaroptera, African Blue Flycatcher, Buff-throated Apalis, Banded Prinia, Splendid Starling, Velvet-mantled Drongo and both Piping and Congo Pied Hornbills were added.
+Within five minutes of getting out of the vehicle the birds were racking up.
+A big group of barbets moved overhead, these included Bristle-nosed and Naked-faced Barbets.
+Soon Yellow-browed Camaroptera, African Blue Flycatcher, Buff-throated Apalis, Banded Prinia, Splendid Starling, Velvet-mantled Drongo and both Piping Hornbills and Congo Pied Hornbills were added.

 We had this whole day set aside to bird the forests near Uige.
 This gave us the opportunity to see many of the more widespread equatorial species, as well as some of the trickier species.

 While following up on a calling greenbul, without success, we had fly-by views of a Black-casqued Hornbill and a group of Red-fronted Parrots.
-We also had a single Afep Pigeon perched some way off.
+We also had a single Afep Pigeon perched some way off but allowing good and prolonged views.

 We were then drawn to a Yellow-throated Nicator that was calling in some nearby thicket.
 After a bit of work, some managed to get views of this species.
 The nicator was accompanied by Honeyguide Greenbul, Blue Malkoha and fleeting views of Blue-headed Crested Flycatcher.
 We were also spoilt by a group of Swamp Greenbuls that flew in.